Inside the Coolest Museum in Western New York: Corning Glass

 The Corning Museum of Glass Gift Shop

 Their gift shop is truly impressive.
-You can find pieces that the Corning Museum of Glass gaffers have created at the museum along with other notable artists.
-(A gaffer is the name for a person who blows glass.)
+You can find pieces that the Corning Museum of Glass gaffers have created at the museum along with other notable artists. (“Gaffer” is the name for a person who blows glass.)

 The Corning Museum of Glass gift shop is one of the largest, most impressive I’ve ever seen.
 Make sure you set aside at least 15 to 30 minutes to explore it and pick up a few souvenirs.

 Showtime: Glass Blowing Demonstration

 I felt like we were uber fans in the stadium style seating as we watched the gaffer, Chris, create a pitcher.
 A screen on the right side of the stage displayed the view from inside the furnace.
 It was cool to see what was going on inside the piece as Chris placed the pitcher in the 2,300 degree reheating furnace to mold his creation.
-This not-to-miss activity is included with admission.
+This not-to-miss show is included with admission.